Rikemannen/obsidian-sync/Journal/September 16 2025.md

 I also got a similar theme on my pc like my laptop, like i have wanted to do for a little while now.
 I also probably forgot to mention that i can not use timeshift fsr, it just says it is "finished" when i click create snapshot, but no snapshot is made, might be due to manjaro snapshots being in same directory (drive).
 But i think rsync works, just not btrfs snapshots...
 Or i could just have forgotten to get btrfs utils installed, but i think timeshift installa that too no?
 I will update (if i remember)!

 I also added .trash to .gitignore to avoid pushing trash stuff that i do not want, while still keeping it recoverable...

+Im also gonna start actually commenting and posting on reddit, which i havent done due to fear of judgment or smth, ill make a post on my profile that says that im just doing a bit of contributing and that im shy or something similar.
+Im sure nobody will judge me if i do that :D (that sounds like i think people will, but i dont, i just dont know how to say it lol)

+Oop, i got a notification to go to bed, Oh well, goodnight.